weimingwill/inventory-system/README.md

 ## Major function

 ### Demand forecast
-Use Holt-Winters Forecasting, from `https://github.com/wdamron/Nostradamus.js`.
+Use Holt-Winters Forecasting, from [this github](https://github.com/wdamron/Nostradamus.js).
 Forecast the demand of variants by type, size and color.
 Based on demand forecast, recommend purchasing crew the type-size-color variant to purchase/reorder

 ### Auto allocation